 Legitimate Alarm Companies Will Assess Your Needs

 If you are interested in purchasing an alarm system, consider hiring a company with a local office that you find through a referral from a trusted source—rather than one that comes knocking door-to-door.
 A reputable company will not sell you anything without doing a full assessment of your needs and your home layout.
-Ask the company questions about the length of time it has been in business; whether it is bonded; where its alarm monitoring center is located; whether the alarm is monitored 24 hours a day, 365 days a year; etc. Compare the prices and services offered by two or three different companies before you make any decisions.
+Ask the company questions about the length of time it has been in business; whether it is bonded; where its alarm monitoring center is located; and whether the alarm is monitored 24 hours a day, 365 days a year.
+Compare the prices and services offered by two or three different companies before you make any decisions.

 Is the Company Licensed?